 - Small Tiles Only: The limit on tile size is 6" x 6".
 Larger tiles are too heavy and will fall off.

 The practice of applying mortar to make tile adhere to surfaces is thousands of years old.
-And while this process has worked well so far--just visit Italy or Greece and see 2,000 year-old tile doing quite well, thank you very much--it can be difficult for the newbie tiler to learn it.
+And while this process has worked well so far--just visit Italy or Greece and see 2,000-year-old tile doing quite well--it can be difficult for the newbie tiler to learn it.

 Tiling vertical surfaces adds another wrinkle--gravity.
 The moment you press tile into the mortar on the wall, the tile begins to slip downward.